UNIVERSITY WIDE LANGUAGE PROGRAMME

-STEP 1.
 Click here to book a course.

 The fees for each yearlong non-credit bearing course (running approximately for 24 weeks) is £200 which includes the exam, invigilation and certificate.
 Payment must be received within one week of the Course starting to remain eligible to attend classes.

 There is no extra charge on top of tuition fees for the credit-bearing module.